viktornikolov069/professional_cpp_23/notes.md

 8. The way in which strings are represented across development frameworks and operating systems differs therefore it is necessary to choose the way in which string will be represented before the beginning of a project.
    - Strings can be standardized depending on the framework (Qt, MFC...)
    - A group can decide to stick with **std::string**

+### Part 3 / Coding with Style

-9. **Invariant**: A condition that must be true during the execution of a piece of code.
+1. **Invariant**: A condition that must be true during the execution of a piece of code.

+2. **Note!** Unit tests are essential for catching defects when refactoring code.

+3. **Tip!** The Standard Library includes a collection of predefined mathematical constants defined in `<numbers>` in the `std::numbers` namespace.
+   - Examples are `std::numbers::e, pi, sqrt2, phi`

 ## Appendices